Coniderations for Managers

 Data presented is that of a single representative account ("Representative Account") that invests in the strategy.
 It is the account whose investment guidelines allow the greatest flexibility to express active management positions.
-It is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the proposed investment strategy.
+It is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the Core Fixed Income Strategy.

 Gross of fee performance results for this composite do not reflect the deduction of investment advisory fees.
 Actual returns will be reduced by such fees.
 "Net" of fees performance results reflect the deduction of the maximum investment advisory fees.
-Returns include all dividends and interest, other income, realized and unrealized gain, are net of all brokerage commissions, execution costs.
+Returns include all dividends and interest, other income, realized and unrealized gains, are net of all brokerage commissions, execution costs, and without provision for federal or state income taxes.
 Results will vary among client accounts.
 Performance calculated in U.S. dollars.